ahlisbon/CJKmaterialProcessing/README.md

 These spreadsheets work in tandem with the the CJK Processing Script to bring data from a FirstSeach WorldCat record and paste it to a spreadsheet.
 For the script to work correctly, the order of the columns cannot be changed:
 - Look in row 5 of any spreadsheet.
-  - if the column says "srcipt" you cannot repurpose that column.
+  - if the column says "script" you cannot repurpose that column.
   - if the column says "free" you can repurpose those columns for any kind of manual data entry.
 You can also rename the headers (row 6) in these columns.
   - In the donation template Excel file, columns B, C, D, and F are much smaller as the script never interacts with those columns, but they can be repurposed for manual data entry.
   - In the select template Excel file, columns B through O are narrow and do not show text.
 This is to remove visual clutter.

 ## -- 🎨 Formatting
-- The "Collection Development" and "Donation" Excel templates use condtional formatting to help quickly identify anomalies.
+- The "Collection Development" and "Donation" Excel templates use conditional formatting to help quickly identify anomalies.
 - Duplicate Checking:
   - If an ISBN or OCLC# appears twice, it will turn red.
   - If a title or series title appears twice, it turns yellow.
-- Incorect formatting for an ISBN
+- Incorrect formatting for an ISBN
   - If there is a space in the ISBN, the cell will turn yellow and should be addressed.
   - There are some scripts you can run to assist with cleaning up ISBN data, seem more below.
 - Preferred Vendor and Collection Columns (F and I)
-  - These colums will stay red until they are filled out.
+  - These columns will stay red until they are filled out.
-- Note for Acquistions Column (G)
+- Note for Acquisitions Column (G)
   - Turns yellow, emphasizes there is something to read and review.

 ## -- 🛠 Excel Macros
 - There are two important Excel macros built into the "Collection Development" and "Donation" Excel templates.
 Each macro has a button you can push to activate it in the upper right of the table in either spreadsheet.
 If you choose to use these spreadsheets on any web platform (Microsoft 365, Google Sheets), these will not be available to you.
   - **Reset Formatting:** this resets all defaults regarding formatting in the spreadsheet.
 Over time, the spreadsheet can become "bloated" with formatting rules.
 This reset button instantly resets all formatting and improves the performance of the spreadsheet.
-  - **Convert CJK Currencies:** Becuase of some limitations around how data is brought into the spreadsheet, it is necessary to run this macro to ensure Chinese Yuan, Japanese Yen, and Korean Won all display correctly in the "USD Estimate" column (AG)
+  - **Convert CJK Currencies:** Because of some limitations around how data is brought into the spreadsheet, it is necessary to run this macro to ensure Chinese Yuan, Japanese Yen, and Korean Won all display correctly in the "USD Estimate" column (AG)

 ## -- 📈 Statistics Sheets
 There are several additional worksheets besides the "Orders" or "Donations" sheet (depending on which Excel file you are using) where you record materials for purchase.
 All of these have the suffix "s-" for "statistics."
 Each sheet provides insights about your materials.
 You can delete these sheets if you are interested in them.